Typically career faculty promotion reviews have three levels of review:

 The unit head must prepare an independent report and recommendation.
 This report should consist of two parts: 1) an administrative summary of the unit’s handling of and position on the case, and 2) the unit head’s independent evaluation of the case.

-Unit head’s evaluation: The unit head should include his or her independent evaluation and recommendation including analyses of scholarship, teaching, service (dependent on job description), and contributions to institutional equity and inclusion.
+Unit head’s evaluation: The unit head should include their independent evaluation and recommendation including analyses of scholarship, teaching, service (depending on job description), and contributions to institutional equity and inclusion.
 This review should be independent from that of the unit committee, and the unit head’s recommendation need not coincide with either the unit committee or the vote of the eligible members of the unit.
 The unit head should objectively and honestly discuss the strengths and weaknesses of the candidate.
-As discussed for the unit committee, the unit head’s review should be one of analysis, not advocacy.
-(As noted above, a candidate is not well-served when negative statements are ignored or comments from an “outlier” reviewer are rejected simply because they are not consistent with other comments received.)
+The unit head’s review should be one of analysis, not advocacy.
+(As noted above, a candidate is not well served when negative statements are ignored or comments from an “outlier” reviewer are rejected simply because they are not consistent with other comments received.)

-It is neither necessary nor desirable to duplicate material presented by the unit committee.
+Do not duplicate material presented by the unit committee.
 Internal reviewers will appreciate additional insights provided by the unit head that help them to interpret the file, particularly in cases of conflicting opinions among the reviewers and/or unit faculty.
-It is the responsibility of the unit head to independently analyze any such diverging opinions and to indicate the reasoning that led to his or her conclusions as to the merits of the case.
+It is the responsibility of the unit head to independently analyze any such diverging opinions and to indicate the reasoning that led to their conclusions about the merits of the case.

 For instructional faculty, the unit head should follow the same process described above for the committee when evaluating teaching.
-The heads letter should address each of the tenants of teaching quality – professional, inclusive, engaged and research-informed – in a separate paragraph with a concluding sentence for each indicating whether the candidate has met, exceeding or not meet the units expectations.
-The evidence used for this evaluation must include peer review of teaching, student comments from the old Course Evaluations or Student Experience Surveys and Instructor Reflections or other materials provided by the candidate in their statement or teaching portfolio.
+The head’s letter should address each of the tenants of teaching quality – professional, inclusive, engaged, and research-informed, with a concluding sentence for each indicating whether the candidate has met, exceeded, or not meet the unit's expectations.
+The evidence used for this evaluation should include supervisor review, peer review of teaching, student comments from the pre-2019 Course Evaluations or post-2019 Student Experience Surveys, and Instructor Reflections or other materials provided by the candidate in their statement or teaching portfolio.

-The department head is invited to use this optional template for the Evaluation of Teaching section of their report to ensure it follows the expectations of the UA-CBA MOU and the Provost.
+The department head may use this optional template for the Evaluation of Teaching section of their report to ensure it follows the expectations of the UA-CBA MOU and the Provost.

 The report from the unit head must be signed and dated.